 - Total Countable Gross Income.
-The gross amount of countable income received during the removal month (up to the date of removal) by the AFDC assistance unit is countable earned and unearned income, which includes deemed income, of the assistance unit.
+The gross amount of countable income received during the removal month by the AFDC assistance unit is countable earned and unearned income, which includes deemed income, of the assistance unit.

-- Countable Earned Income refers to earned income of an AU member by receipt of wages, salary, commission, and/or through self-employment prior to any deductions for taxes, and this could include earned wages the AU member has not yet been paid (up to the date of removal).
+- Countable Earned Income refers to earned income of an AU member by receipt of wages, salary, commission, and/or through self-employment prior to any deductions for taxes, and this could include earned wages the AU member has not yet been paid.
 Countable earned incomes include:

 - Wages, salaries, tips (before taxes).

-- In-kind income for work (e.g., shelter received for work).
+- o In-kind income for work (e.g., shelter received for work).

 - Jury duty pay.

 - Vacation pay.

 - Worker's Compensation.

 - Self-employment minus business expenses.

 - Severance pay.

 - o Bonuses.

-- Countable Unearned Income is income received by an AU member for which no service is performed, and this could include income the AU member has not yet been paid (up to the date of removal).
+- Countable Unearned Income is income received by an AU member for which no service is performed, and this could include income the AU member has not yet been paid.
 Countable unearned incomes include:

-- Armed forces pension or disability allotment.
+- o Armed forces pension or disability allotment.

+- o Child support/alimony, minus first \$50 received per month by the assistance unit.

+- Disability insurance.

-- Child support/alimony, minus first \$50 received per month by the assistance unit. - o Disability insurance. - Non-recurring lump sum payment received during the removal month (Examples: retroactive Social Security benefits, stock dividends, life insurance settlements, etc.). - Income continuation payments/royalties. - o Inheritance payments. - Interest, (cash assets, bank account, certificate of deposit). - o Retirement or Pension (union, private or government). - Social Security benefits (excluding SSI). - Unemployment compensation. - Striker's benefits. - Income deemed from stepparents and ineligible alien parent (see Section 1.5.4.11). - Exempt Income.
+- o Non-recurring lump sum payment received during the removal month (Examples: retroactive Social Security benefits, stock dividends, life insurance settlements, etc.).

+- o Income continuation payments/royalties.

+- Inheritance payments. - o Interest, (cash assets, bank account, certificate of deposit). - Retirement or Pension (union, private or government). - Social Security benefits (excluding SSI). - Unemployment compensation. - Striker's benefits. - Income deemed from stepparents and ineligible alien parent (see Section 1.5.4.11). - In-kind cash contributions are counted as unearned income. - Exempt Income.
 Certain types of earned and unearned income are excluded (non-countable) when determining if the child meets the financial need requirement for AFDC eligibility.
-Sources of earned and unearned income that are excluded per person include, but are not limited to: - Payments from: Supplemental Security Income (SSI); Auxiliary Grant (AG); Temporary Aid for Needy Families (TANF); or Virginia Initiative for Employment Not Welfare (VIEW); etc. - o Food programs, (e.g. Food Stamps, WIC, etc.). - Earned income (including financial aid) of a dependent child who is a full-time student. - o Current monthly support obligation or a voluntary support payment received by the assistance unit not to exceed \$50. - Undergraduate or graduate federal or state school loans or grants and work study programs.
+Sources of earned and unearned income that are excluded per person include, but are not limited to: - Payments from: Supplemental Security Income (SSI); Auxiliary Grant (AG); Temporary Aid for Needy Families (TANF); General Relief; or Virginia Initiative for Employment Not Welfare (VIEW); etc. - o Food programs, (e.g. Supplemental Nutrition Assistance Program (SNAP), WIC, etc.). - o Earned income (including financial aid) of a dependent child who is a full-time student. - o Current monthly support obligation or a voluntary support payment received by the assistance unit not to exceed \$50. - Undergraduate or graduate federal or state school loans or grants and work study programs. - o Training allowances from the Virginia Department of Rehabilitative Services. - o Foster care or adoption assistance payments. - Overean benefits for education if VA is the only source of educational assistance.
+If other educational benefits are available, the entire amount of the VA benefit may be disregarded if VA benefit is used to help purchase tuition, books, fees, school equipment, or transportation to and from school.

-- Training allowances from the Virginia Department of Rehabilitative Services. - Foster care or adoption assistance payments. - Veteran benefits for education if VA is the only source of educational assistance.
-If other educational benefits are available, the entire amount of the VA benefit may be disregarded if VA benefit is used to help purchase tuition, books, fees, school equipment, or transportation to and from school. - Trust funds not available on demand. - o Loans, including reverse equity loans, endorsed for repayment. - Income tax refunds (Earned Income Tax Credit). - Housing and Urban Development (HUD) Section 8 and Section 23 payments. - o Federal major disaster and emergency assistance. - Small non-recurring gifts not to exceed \$30 per calendar quarter (e.g. birthdays, graduation, etc.).
+- Trust funds not available on demand. - o Loans, including reverse equity loans, endorsed for repayment. - Income tax refunds (Earned Income Tax Credit). - o Housing and Urban Development (HUD) Section 8 and Section 23 payments. - o Federal major disaster and emergency assistance. - o Small non-recurring gifts not to exceed \$30 per calendar quarter (e.g. birthdays, graduation, etc.).